-Note: This method can be used as a context manager (the-with-statement) which will cause a batch to be started, and implicitly terminated with batch_send() or batch_forget() depending on whether an exception is raised within the enclosed block.
+Note: This method can be used as a context manager (with) which will cause a batch to be started, and implicitly terminated with batch_send() or batch_forget() depending on whether an exception is raised within the enclosed block.

 batch_send()

 Sends the batch transmission.